Get E-Book

 console.error(err);

-});That snippet assumes worker.js exists.
-Hardcoding 'node' in a spawn call relies on PATH resolution, which may find a different Node version than the one currently running. process.execPath uses the executable path for the current process.
+This snippet assumes worker.js exists.
+Hardcoding 'node' depends on PATH resolution, which may find a different Node version from the one running the current process.

-process.execArgv is related, but it contains the Node-level flags passed before the script name:
+process.execArgv contains the Node-level flags passed before the script name -

 console.log(process.execArgv);